JKelliher/Campr_Repository/README.md

 ### Project Tracking Software:
-Trello will be usedto track progress to completion for the Campr project.
+Trello will be used to track progress to completion for the Campr project.
 Additional documentation (capacity planning, retro review) will be developed in Google sheets.